GSA/Section508.gov/_pages/manage/annual-assessment/2024-report/2024-findings-acquisition.md

 * 50% of respondents regularly, frequently, or almost always obtain ACRs for all products and consideration for Section 508 conformance is a formal part of review during the market research phase for ICT products.

 * 46% of respondents regularly, frequently, or almost always include Section 508 in the technical evaluation of proposals related to ICT services and products.
 Comparatively, 43% never or only sometimes include Section 508 in the technical evaluation.
-The YOY difference indicates a small, meaningful increase (WRST: extremely statistically significant), with half of the reporting entities in FY24 now indicating they regularly include Section 508 in the technical evaluation of proposals, which is approximately 25%-59% of the time.
+The YOY difference indicates a small, meaningful increase (WRST: extremely statistically significant), with half of the reporting entities in FY 2024 now indicating they regularly include Section 508 in the technical evaluation of proposals, which is approximately 25%-59% of the time.

 <div class="callout-box-left=green">
   <p>Many reporting entities highlighted advancements in acquisitions and procurement over the past year, including:</p>